Glasgow Women's Library

 GWL is visited by people from all over the world and from just around the corner.
 It is a Recognised Collection of National Significance, a status only awarded to those museums that house collections deemed important to telling of a national story.

-Accessibility: Small ramp at the entrance followed by automatic doors to GWL foyer.
-Then there is quite a heavy double door on the way in to the Library – we are currently looking into power-assisted doors, but in the meantime our front of house team are available to help with accessing the Library.
-The library and main events space are on the ground floor.
-Lift or stairs access to level 1.
+Accessibility: The Library is wheelchair accessible, with lifts to the first floor and the mezzanine and archive.
+There is quite a heavy door on the way in to the Library – we are currently looking into power-assisted doors, but in the meantime our front of house team are available to help with accessing the Library.